8 Ways on How To Lower SHBG Count Naturally

 High fiber diets are known for their testosterone lowering effects.
 They also increase SHBG which binds up testosterone making it unable to bind to the receptors, and they increase endotoxin release from the gut lining, which raises serotonin, suppresses dopamine, and also slightly reduces testosterone production.

 …Then I followed up with a post about Finasteride and other hair loss drugs which were shown to be even more harmful to your testosterone levels.

 Quite many of those meds in the list also increased SHBG levels, resulting in lowered free T.

 6. Magnesium Increases Free Testosterone

 Magnesium is one of the most important elements for the human body.

 It’s essential for our survival and regulates hundreds of enzymes in the body.
 We’re also somewhat deficient in the mineral due to the fact that most of us eat shitty diets.
-However we shouldn’t be as magnesium has shown to be pretty awesome in regards of free testosterone and SHBG:
+However, we shouldn’t be as magnesium has shown to be pretty awesome in regards to free testosterone and SHBG:

 a) This study found out that magnesium makes testosterone more bio-available via decreasing SHBG.

 b) This study found out that a gram of magnesium a day in combination with exercise is enough to raise free testosterone levels by 24%.